 When you don’t have the budget for professional document transcription services, Google has some incredibly accurate tools for your consideration.
 Start by accessing Google Drive on your device, be it a smartphone, tablet, PC, or iPhone.
 If you’re scanning the notes with your smartphone, tap the plus sign (+) in the bottom corner of the app and choose “Scan.”
 You’ll get a PDF version of your notes, which you can’t edit inside Drive yet, that you can index or search.

 You need your desktop to obtain editable text from the PDF you created earlier.
 Next, locate the file in Drive, right-click on it, click “Open with,” and select “Google Docs.”
 This step allows you to convert your notes to text that can be processed in Docs or copied to any other word processor.

 TopOCR offers one of the most efficient ways to transcribe handwritten notes to text and supports 11 languages.
 You can accomplish a lot with the free version of the app, provided that you have a Windows PC and digital scanning of your notes.
 To get a high-quality auto-transcription, make sure your scanned content appears from left to right.

 The platform is easy to use and features a two-pane interface.
 Your original notes will appear on the left, and the converted text on the right.
 It has a paid version with more features.

-With GMR Transcription, you can get your texts in your desired format and within a day or two if needed.
+With GMR Transcription Services, Inc., you can get your texts in your desired format and within a day or two if needed.
 With our handwriting transcription services, you can quickly convert your old or everyday handwritten notes into digital text for easy storage, editing, and sharing.
 Contact us to get started today!